The-One-Reborn-developer/freelance-platform-webapp-dev/README.md

 ### Delivery

-* Creating and searching bids by city _in progress_
+* Creating and searching bids by city
-* Save chat history between customer and courier _in progress_
+* Save chat history between customer and courier
-* Show chat history between customer and courier to other customers and couriers when needed _in progress_
+* Show chat history between customer and courier to other customers and couriers when needed

+### Chat

+* Send text messages and receive them in real time
+* Send images and receive them in real time

 ## Dependencies